mattwarren/mattwarren.github.io/_posts/2018-08-21-Monitoring-and-Observability-in-the-.NET-Runtime.md

 ![common debugging scenario]({{ base }}/images/2018/08/common debugging scenario.png)

-In addition, there is a nice description of how the different parts interact in [How do Managed Breakpoints work?](https://blogs.msdn.microsoft.com/jmstall/2004/12/28/how-do-managed-breakpoints-work/), although the descriptions of *left* and *right* are the opposite of the diagram above!
+In addition, there is a nice description of how the different parts interact in [How do Managed Breakpoints work?](https://blogs.msdn.microsoft.com/jmstall/2004/12/28/how-do-managed-breakpoints-work/):

 ```
 Here’s an overview of the pipeline of components: